What's Your Story? Workshop for Stanford Medical Students

-Plan to arrive by 11am on Saturday the 1st.
-We will set up our tents in the olive orchard and then head out for a picnic lunch on a nearby lake.
-Make sure you are wearing good walking shoes and that you fill up your water bottle at the farm.
+Plan to arrive by 11am on Saturday the 16th.
+We will set up our tents in the olive orchard and then have a picnic lunch on the farm.
 We will spend the rest of the afternoon in both big and small working groups, until we break for dinner.
 Alexis, the owner/founder of Soul Food Farm will be cooking for us, using last-of-the-season produce from their gardens.

-After dinner there will be campfires, more stories, s'mores and impromptu music making--so bring your instruments and your voices.
+After dinner there will be more stories and impromptu music making--so bring your instruments and your voices.
 (Sorry no campfire this year because of fire regulations!
 Don't worry though we will still figure out a way to eat s'mores.)

-Sunday morning breakfast (coffee, tea, local pastries, honey from the farm, yogurt, granola) will be served in the garden and we will have one last storytelling session following the meal.
+Sunday morning breakfast (coffee, tea, local pastries, honey from the farm, yogurt, granola) will be served in the garden and we will have writing time and one last storytelling session following the meal.